Adding Staples to Your Food Storage: Milk, Eggs, and More

 Milk

 The easiest, but most expensive, option is shelf-stable milk.
 This is more popular in Europe, but is available in the United States.
 This is normal milk that is packaged in such a manner that it can be stored for many months without refrigeration.
-It is sometimes available in normal supermarkets, under such brand names as Borden and Organic Valley:
+It is available from Amazon, and sometimes at normal supermarkets, under such brand names as Parmalat, Borden, and Organic Valley.

 Shelf-stable milk is also usually available in Supermarkets as flavored (chocolate or strawberry) milk in single-serve packages.

-This type of shelf-stable milk is quite expensive, but it can be quite useful for short emergencies, or just to prevent having to run to the store at some inconvenient hour.
+This type of shelf-stable milk can be relatively expensive, but it can be quite useful for short emergencies, or just to prevent having to run to the store at some inconvenient hour.

-Of course, the supermarket also sells powdered milk.
-While it does not usually taste as good as fresh milk, it can be an adequate replacement in an emergency.
+Of course, all supermarkets sell powdered milk, and the most famous brand is Carnation icon.
+While powdered milk does not usually taste as good as fresh milk, it can be an adequate replacement in an emergency.
 Some people imagine it to be horrible, but this needn't be the case.
 There are two key facts to keep in mind to make powdered milk palatable.
 First of all, not all brands taste the same.
-I have not tried every brand of powdered milk, but in my experience, the Wal-Mart store brand tastes much better than Carnation, and it is cheaper.
+I have not tried every brand of powdered milk, but in my experience, the Wal-Mart store brand icon. tastes much better than Carnation icon, and it is cheaper.
 Other people's tastes might vary, so it's probably worth it to taste test a few brands.
+You can view or order the WalMart powdered milk online at the following links: 64 Ounce icon, 25.6 Ounce icon, or 32 Ounceicon.
+In most cases, you can order online and then pick the product up at a local store, which is a very convenient option if you're placing a large order of bulk items.

 The second secret of making powdered milk is that the finished product will taste much better if you start with warm water, mix it thoroughly to add air, and then chill it overnight before drinking.
 Obviously, if refrigeration is not available, it might be difficult to chill it.
 But if you are able to do this, the resulting product will taste much better than if you simply mix it with cold water and then immediately drink it.